UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 ![7.PNG]({{site.baseurl}}/assets/img/post/post8/7.PNG)

 We have installed Frida-tools properly.
 Now, we need to download Frida server executable file.
-Before download the Frida server we need to find out what type of processor architecture have our device. you can enter following command to find it.
+Before download the Frida server we need to find out what type of processor architecture have our device. you can find it using following command.

 ```shell
 adb shell getprop ro.product.cpu.abi